EstherPlomp/TOPS-OC2-data/_sources/lesson5.md

 There are a variety of different interpretations of the data life-cycle (see the reading list for this lesson) with varying degrees of complexity.
 It’s also important to note that this is an idealization of what goes in general.
 Nonetheless, it is important to think of all these steps as an ongoing, interactive process that requires thorough planning and continued consideration and to recognize that they are non-trivial to do.

 ### 5.2 Data Management Plans (DMP)
+Seeing as the above steps are not trivial before one begins to gather, collate or generate a data set it is useful to plan out what you will do with the data.
+This is referred to as a Data Management Plan or DMP for short.

+A DMP means that you can think ahead of any particular issues that might crop up in terms of handling the data, such as the potential cost of storage, whether data needs to be anonymised and so on.

+A detailed description of what one should put into a DMP is described [here](https://the-turing-way.netlify.app/reproducible-research/rdm/rdm-dmp.html) [3].
+As outlined in this [document from the UKRI](https://www.ukri.org/councils/stfc/guidance-for-applicants/what-to-include-in-your-proposal/data-management-plan/) [4], the central funder for the UK, these can include answering questions such as

+* What type of data will be generated or preserved?
+This could include data formats, rough estimates of the amount of data to be stored during a research project and similarly what will be preserved beyond the lifetime of the project?

+* What type of metadata will be used and preserved.
+It is worth noting that one of the more detailed aspects of the FAIR principles is to keep the metadata of the data set available even if the original data set no longer exists.

+* Where should the data be preserved? i.e. what repository will be used (repositories are discussed in the next lesson).
+How long should it be stored? (five years? ten years?)
+More concretely, data regulations can require that certain data be kept in certain ways for at least a certain amount of time.
+This will vary depending on the type of data (e.g. medical records, population statistics).
+It is advised that these expiration dates are explored in the literature, and/or policy guidelines.
+* How will any private data be stored so that it is kept securely?

+DMPs are not meant to be exhaustive documents!
+Typically they are 1-2 pages of A4 and often are less than a few thousand words.
+The important point is that they sketch out what a researcher or research team plans to do with their data well before they are gathered and can identify any steps that need to be taken rather than facing a major challenge now.

+DMPs are [increasingly used by funders](https://dmptool.org/public_templates) and their institutions as a means to have researchers map out what they will do with their data in a research proposal.
+Research proposals often require DMPs, and hence DMPs are often the ‘sharp end of the stick’ for researchers with respect to Open Science [5].
+A good DMP is a criterion for assessment in grant applications and hence doing a good DMP will help your grant be funded.

 ### 5.3 Documenting your Data (Metadata)
 ### 5.4 Help
 #### Research communities (international and national)